bluz71/bluz71.github.io/_posts/2017-05-15-vim-tips-tricks.md

 Make dot work over visual line selections
 -----------------------------------------

-By default the **.** repeat operator does not work on visual selections.
+By default, the **.** repeat operator does not work on visual selections.

 Add this mapping in your *vimrc* file to enable a simple form of dot repetition over visual line selections.